bergano65/azure-docs.ru-ru/articles/active-directory/user-help/security-info-setup-auth-app.md

 ---
-title: Настройка сведений о безопасности (Предварительная версия) для приложения проверки подлинности — Azure AD
+title: Set up the Microsoft Authenticator app as your authentication method - Azure AD
-description: Как настроить подтверждение личности с помощью приложения Microsoft Authenticator в сведениях для защиты.
+description: How to set up your Security info to verify your identity using the Microsoft Authenticator app as your authentication method.
 services: active-directory
 author: eross-msft
 manager: daveba